alextremo0205/SWMM_Hybrid_approach/Memory_helper.md

 Check if the model works without considering the xi and xj at the pipes.
 Or maybe with the difference of them.
 Is there a way to include the flows?
 Predict them?
 Or in the loss function?

+# Outline

+2022-07-01 10:07:01
+Distinguish between outfalls and junctions with one hot vector Presenter class